Travelgate/documentation/kb/faqs/glossary.md

 The delay before a transfer of data begins following an instruction for its transfer, often measured to assess network speed.

 - **Legacy**
 Older systems or technology in the context of newer advancements.
-In TravelgateX's context, this can be seen as the Legacy Pull Buyers API (deprecated) versus the Hotel-X Pull Buyers API.
+In Travelgate's context, this can be seen as the Legacy Pull Buyers API (deprecated) versus the Hotel-X Pull Buyers API.

 - **Live (production)**
 It refers to the environment where software applications or integrations are fully operational and accessible to end-users.
 It is the opposite of a test environment.